 Children?
 See Safety cautions below

-Topical: Dilute with a carrier oil and apply on location as desired.
+Topical: Dilute with a carrier oil, unscented lotion or unscented cream and apply on area of concern or as desired.
+Consider using a roll-on applicator for ease of application of prediluted oil.
 According to Tisserand, Allspice "was neither irritant nor sensitizing when patch tested on a panel of 32 volunteers at 8%" dilution (48 drops to an ounce).
 He recommends a "dermal maximum of 0.15% for both leave on and rinse off products in order to avoid skin sensitization."

 Internal: In Essential Oil Safety, Robert Tisserand (2013 edition, p.
-393) writes: "Should not be taken in oral doses."
+393) writes regarding oral use of Pimento Berry/Allspice: "Should not be taken in oral doses."

 Eugenol (a key constituent of Allspice) is a powerful inhibitor of platelet aggregation (Janssens et al 1990), an essential step in the blood clotting cascade.
 It should not be taken in oral doses (Tisserand page 392-393).